anusair/anusair/README.md

 💻 Passionate in software development, tech and solving code problem  <br>
 🌱 Continuously learning and experimenting with new technologies <br>

-+250 Problem solved on LeetCode
++250 Problems solved on LeetCode

 ## Skills:
   - React JS